Case studies:

 The next Your Voice survey programme was more in depth

 1. A revised question set developed by one of our psychologists.
-It not only tracks progress, but also monitors the impact of Covid, lockdown and the actions Sunbelt had taken during the early stages of the pandemic.
+It not only tracked progress, but also monitored the impact of Covid, lockdown and the actions Sunbelt had taken during the early stages of the pandemic.

 2. People Insight’s survey results dashboard with iDeck.
-The dashboard gives leaders access to their personalised results, whilst the iDeck provides instant PowerPoint results presentations for depot managers.
+The dashboard gave leaders access to their personalised results, while the iDeck provided instant PowerPoint results presentations for depot managers.

-3. Executive team results and analysis presentation – Our consultant provided practical solutions to the challenges they faced, informed by the knowledge built up about Sunbelt’s specific issues, and knowledge of the construction industry more broadly.
+1. Executive team results and analysis presentation.
+Our consultant provided practical solutions to the challenges they faced, informed by the knowledge built up about Sunbelt’s specific issues and knowledge of the construction industry more broadly.

-4. Train the Trainer action planning workshops for HR Business Partners – equipping them to work with their regions on a consistent, best practice approach to action planning.
+2. Train the Trainer action planning workshops for HR Business Partners, equipping them to work with their regions on a consistent, best practice approach to action planning.

-5. Online action planning on the People Insight dashboard – There’s over 300 active action plans on the system which are easy to track and follow up.
+3. Online action planning on the People Insight dashboard.
+There were over 300 active action plans on the system which were easy to track and follow up.

 The Feel-Good Factor is back